 Note that even if a creditor shows up, it’s unlikely that they will ask hard questions.
 “Why haven’t you paid” or “When will you pay” are not proper questions.

 So what *does* happen?
+Your hearing is conducted virtually--by zoom.
+No judge is present.
 The trustee swears you in, verifies your identity (driver’s license and social security card), and then typically confirms (under oath) that all of the information in the schedules is true and correct, that you listed all of your assets and all of your debts.
 You may be asked why you filed the case, with the answer being just a few general words: job loss, illness, divorce.
 Depending on the details of your case, you may be asked additional questions about real property, a business, your job, etc.